 At 10.5 ounces, this award winner is one of the lighter membrane-constructed jackets on the market.
 It's also lighter than all the Gore-Tex Paclite models.

-If you're truly after a super light jacket, we suggest checking out the Outdoor Research Helium II at 6.5 ounces or the Black Diamond Fineline (8 ounces).
+If you're truly after a super light jacket, we suggest checking out the Outdoor Research Helium II (6.5 ounces), the Patagonia Storm Racer (10.5 ounces), or the Black Diamond Fineline (8 ounces).
 However, you'll find that for a few extra ounces, you get a LOT more breathability, superior weather resistance, and a longer lasting waterproof fabric (with the REI model).

-We appreciated the functionally positioned pockets that didn't pinch our review team under a pack's waist belt or below a harness.
+We appreciated the functionally positioned pockets that didn't pinch under a waist belt or harness.

 This model is constructed with 20-denier ripstop nylon and offers enough durability for most backpacking and hiking.
 However, its fabric is slightly on the thinner side and is prone to tearing a bit more than other models with beefier exteriors.
 It's certainly tougher than the only two models we tested that were slightly lighter (the Outdoor Research Helium II and the Black Diamond Fineline), and we found its weather resistance and DWR far more longlasting.

 Top-tier packability is one of the primary reasons you buy this jacket.
 The Drypoint GTX packed down smaller than all 3-layer construction jackets and was one of the most compressible models in our review.
-As a whole, it compressed to a smaller size than the Arc'teryx Beta SL, Outdoor Research Foray, The North Face Dryzzle, and the Marmot Minimalist.
-The only two models that packed down slightly smaller where the Outdoor Research Helium II at 6.5 ounces or the Black Diamond Fineline.
+The only two models that packed down slightly smaller where the Outdoor Research Helium II at 6.5 ounces or the Black Diamond Fineline, at 8 ounces.